chrisnoonan98675/site/xl-deploy/how-to/set-up-roles-and-permissions.markdown

 2. Select the permissions that you want to assign to the role.
 3. Click **Save** to save the permissions.

-## Using the HTML-based GUI
+## Using the default HTML-based GUI

-To configure security in the HTML-based GUI, click **User Management** in the top menu bar.
+To configure security in the default GUI, click **User Management** in the top menu bar.

 ### Assign principals to roles